raycg/Open-Research-Playbook/README.md

-# Open-Research-Playbook
+# Open Research Playbook

-An engineering handbook for reproducible, transferable and AI-assisted research.
+> **An engineering handbook for reproducible research, knowledge transfer, and AI-assisted research.**

-**We don't just build research.
-We build research that others can understand, reproduce, and continue.**

-**我們不只是完成研究，更致力於建立能被他人理解、重現與延續的研究。**

-**A good laboratory does not avoid problems.
-It learns from them and continuously improves.**

-**一個好的實驗室，不是沒有問題，而是願意從每一次問題中學習，並持續改善。**

-This repository is designed for
-- Research laboratories
-- Graduate students
-- Research assistants
-- AI research coaches
-- Open-source research projects
+---

+🧠 Think

+🔬 Verify

+📝 Document

+🤝 Transfer

+> **Research is complete only when it can be reproduced and transferred.**

+---

+*A living playbook for research laboratories, graduate students, and AI research coaches.*